- No, not getting jumped like that! A quick how-to guide on jumping your car’s battery.

 - 1. Identify the positive terminal on your car’s battery.

 - 2. Connect one of the red positive (+) jumper cable clamps to the dead battery’s red positive (+) post.

 - 3. Connect the other red positive (+) jumper cable clamp to the good battery’s red positive (+) post.

 - 4. Take the negative black (-) clamp that is on that same end of the jumper cables and connect it to the black negative (-) post on the good battery.

 - 5. Find an unpainted metal surface under the hood of the vehicle with the dead battery.

 - 6. If connected to another vehicle, then turn on the working vehicle.
 If connected to a portable jump starter, then flip it on.

 - 7. Disconnect the jumper cables.

-No, not like that.
-A quick how-to guide on jumping your car.
+No, not getting jumped like that!
+A quick how-to guide on jumping your car’s battery.

 Red is positive, black is negative.
 Red is positive, black is… an unpainted metal surface?